biiginsurance/new-business/README.md

 View details form to see different insurance products.

-SQL Logic to provide recommendation
+SQL Logic to provide recommendation.
+Business 4.0 implementation